mdcatapult/aurac-web-plugin/README.md

 * weblint - lint the code using web-ext
 * build - build the plugin
 * mocha - tests the popup via [mocha](https://mochajs.org/) & [puppeteer](https://github.com/puppeteer/puppeteer) in a headless chrome browser.
 Tests and setup are in `mocha-test.js`.
 Uses the compiled plugin code so needs a recent `npm run build` first.
+* unopt - builds unoptimized/unminified version of the app.
+Makes it easier to debug in the browser

 ### Credits
 Designed using elements from Heroicon and Vecteezy.com.